RockySong/micropython-rocky/README.md

 automatically.
 They still need to be fetched with the git submodule command above.

-The STM32 version
+The i.mx RT105x and LPC54608 version
 -----------------

+The "rt105" port supports GCC toolchain (as mpy official) and KEIL.
+To build under keil, just open KEIL project in "prj_keil_<MCU series>" folder.
-The "stm32" port requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
+To build under GCC, requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
 For those using Arch Linux, you need arm-none-eabi-binutils, arm-none-eabi-gcc and arm-none-eabi-newlib packages.
 Otherwise, try here: https://launchpad.net/gcc-arm-embedded